 AirAsia offers flights between the Malaysian capital Kuala Lumpur and the nearest airport in Kota Bharu at pretty low prices.
 If you are taking a flight from KL in the morning you usually have enough time to take a bus (#639) or taxi to Kuala Besut and catch a speedboat to the Long Beach, Pulau Perhentian Kecil.

 You might be able to save a lot of money by booking your flight in advance.
-Momondo usually shows you the best price.
-(Click here to find the best deals on Momondo)
+Skyscanner usually shows you the best price.
+(Click here to find the best deals on Skyscanner)

 Bus from Penang, Georgetown to Perhentian Islands